jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Charles' gremlin didn't even have a name like "speech impediment."
 In his day, doctors prescribed blood-sucking leeches as medicine.
 Like everyone, Charles was all alone trying to make sense of Nature's gremlins of diseases, infections, viruses, and speech impediments.

 Charles adapted as anyone would.
 He was famously shy, quiet, and antisocial his whole life.
-I feel for him when I picture a him watching the party from afar, too afraid to join in.
+I feel for him when I a young king watching the party from afar, too afraid to join in.
 You can watch [The King's Speech](https://en.wikipedia.org/wiki/The_King%27s_Speech) to see all this in a movie.

 Even when fighting for 16 years to defend his ruling philosophy, Charles still probably had to massage his strained jaws every night.
 He was a king, all alone.